 - It is also likely that genetics plays an important role in hearing loss in the elderly

-- Accounts for approximately 70% of inherited hearing loss
+- Non-syndromic disorders account for approximately 70% of inherited hearing loss

 - 80% of non-syndromic hearing impairment cases have an autosomal recessive mode of inheritance

 - Less than two percent of cases are caused by X-linked and mitochondrial genetic malfunctions

 - Hearing impairment is associated with other clinical abnormalities

 - 15% to 30% of hereditary hearing impairments are syndromic